Midnatt · A Nordnile Journey

 Long before astronomy had a name, Siwa was a place people crossed deserts to reach.
 Alexander the Great came here in 331 BC to stand before the Oracle of Amun and ask his question.
 The temple still stands above the palm groves, and the ruined salt-brick town of Shali still rises at the centre of the oasis like something grown rather than built.

-By day the journey belongs to this world: the springs, the salt lakes, the gardens, the quiet streets.
-By night it belongs to the other one.
+By day you will visit the springs, the salt lakes, the gardens, and the quiet streets.
+By night, you will visit other galaxies.

 The turquoise salt lakes of Siwa Oasis against white salt shores and open desert